 Official Transcripts.
-The mailing address is: Graduate School, 210 Jesse Hall, Columbia, MO 65211.
+The mailing address is: Office of Graduate Studies, 210 Jesse Hall, Columbia, MO 65211.

 Note: when registering for GRE or TOEFL exams, be sure to designate your program of interest at the University of Missouri-Columbia.
 MU’s Institutional Code is 6875 (no departmental code is necessary).

 To be accepted outright by the director of graduate studies (DGS), the student needs to have an MS degree in either Electrical Engineering or Computer Engineering.

 Students who meet the academic requirements but have degrees in other engineering or science disciplines can be accepted into the PhD program by the Graduate Program Committee (GPC).

 Students who don’t meet the above requirements may still be admitted by the GPC if there are mitigating factors.
 Consideration in doctoral program admissions is given to the applicant’s grade trends, experience and maturity, and to the availability of expertise in areas of the applicant’s technical interest.

 Outstanding BS students who meet the following requirements may be accepted directly for advisement in the department’s doctoral program:

 - Holds the equivalent of a BS degree in electrical or computer engineering

 - GRE quantitative score of at least the 90th percentile